Daniel-KM/Omeka-S-module-ApiInfo/README.md

 Data are available in `/api/infos/{name}` via a standard request.

 Available infos:
-- `/api/infos`: all available infos
+- `/api/infos`: all available infos on resources and files
 - `/api/infos/resources`: total resources
 - `/api/infos/files`: total files and file sizes
+- `/api/infos/site_settings`: list of site settings (core)

 The response is for all sites by default.
 Add argument `site_id={##}` or `site_slug={slug}` to get data for a site.
 The response supports the api keys, so rights are checked.